EspressoSystems/espresso-sequencer/contracts/script/README.md

 The transactions being confirmed are: (i) the deployment of the new fee contract (ii) the execution of the `upgradeToAndCall` method which updates the implementation contract that the proxy contract is referencing.

-## Deploying Upgradable Contracts without OpenZeppelin Defender and without a Safe Multisig Wallet Admin
+# Deploying Upgradable Contracts without a Safe Multisig Wallet Admin

 Use these instructions for staging deployments only.
 Ensure that you have set the following variables in the `.env` file.